marmelab/react-admin/docs/Translation.md

 ## Silencing Translation Warnings

 By default, the `polyglotI18nProvider` logs a warning in the console each time it is called with a message that can't be found in the current translations.
-This is a Polyglot feature that helps tracking missing translation messages.
+This is a Polyglot feature that helps to track missing translation messages.

 But you may want to avoid this for some messages, e.g. error messages from a data source you don't control (like a web server).